 We are pleased to report our main lodge rebuild has been unveiled and the new bathhouse is erected.
 Our transformation is officially complete—from a fishing camp to a 5-star fishing lodge in the Bush.
 We truly have the nicest lodge on the river.

 Nushagak River Adventures Lodge had our BEST SEASON YET in 2019!
-Read our blog to learn why this summer earned that moniker and be sure to check out our 2019 End of Season Video below.
+Read our blog to learn why this summer earned that moniker and be sure to check out our 2019 End of Season Video above.

 Experience the best salmon fishing in Alaska on the Nushagak River in Bristol Bay.
 With an average of 100,000 kings a year, the Nushagak River has Alaska’s largest king salmon run!